rakia/ng-dynamic-stepper/README.md

+💡 🧠 Join my free email newsletter about engineering, technology, and leadership: https://rakiabensassi.substack.com

+You can follow me and find more of my articles here: https://rakiabensassi.medium.com/ And if you would like to support me, you can sign up here: https://rakiabensassi.medium.com/membership

 I've published few articles describing this project here:

 1. Build a Reusable Stepper as an Angular Library (Convey your process’s progress with a dynamic stepper):